 2. Software Development Life Cycle Models

 Any business process needs a structure, and so does the software development process.
 Numerous software development life cycle models have been developed to meet the needs of this sector for a consistent, iterative process streamlining software development and giving clear assessable milestones to check the project’s progress and success.
-Today, eight software development life cycle methodologies are globally acclaimed and widely used across IT firms engaged in software production.
+Today, eight software development life cycle methodologies are globally acclaimed and widely used across various app development companies engaged in software production.
 Though sharing many features, they are still a bit different from each other, mainly due to the distinctions in the software development methodologies employed by organizations.

 Here is a complete software development methodologies list with a breakdown of their particularities: